Planck Scripting

 (println (dist 3 4))

-Of course, if you need to pass arguments to your script, --main is your friend.
+Of course, if you need to pass arguments to your script, --main

 Stream Processing

-Planck has slurp and spit, but what if you want to process more data than can fit into memory, or you want to write scripts that can participate in the Unix pipes architecture?
+, but what if you want to process more data than can fit into memory, or you want to write scripts that can participate in the Unix pipes architecture?

-To that end, with the help of Ryan Fowler, Planck has been revised to support read-line:
+To that end, with the help of Ryan Fowler, Planck has been revised to support read-line

 $ planck